-Note that as of December 2018, Foxwell NT510 is able to register a new BMW battery.
-It is not able to code a battery that has different specs or is a different type.
+Note that as of December 2018, Foxwell NT510 can register a new BMW battery.
+It cannot code a battery with different specs or is a different type.
 It is possible that future updates to Foxwell NT510 will allow battery coding as well.

 - Some users are experiencing difficulty coding a new battery with Foxwell NT510.